mrjoh3/c3/README.md

 ## Warning

-This package is under active development and will definately change.
+This package is under active development and will definitely change.
 All attempts will be made to maintain the functionality and methods demonstrated in this document.
 Documentation is currently a work in progress.

 Any suggestions, advice or requests are welcome.
 For any bugs (there will be bugs) please submit an [issue](https://github.com/mrjoh3/c3/issues).

 ## Installation

-You probably already guesssed this bit.
+You probably already guessed this bit.

 ```r